snowflakedb/snowflake-cli-templates/data_project/README.md

 snow project execute MY_PROJECT --version 'VERSION$3'
 ```

-### Add Project version
+### 6. Add Project version

-If you have already prepared files for a new PROJECT VERSION in one of your Snowflake STAGEs, and you
+If you have already prepared project files for a new PROJECT VERSION in one of your Snowflake STAGEs,
-want to create this VERSION, you can use the command below:
+and you want to create this VERSION, you can use the command below:

 ```bash
 snow project add-version <project_name> --from <stage_path>